Are you looking for the best trivia questions for kids? This article features some very good ones for you.

 Trivia Question: What is the difference between a hare and a rabbit?

 Answer: Rabbits are mostly domestic while hares are wild.
-A hare has longer legs, are larger and have longer ears compared to rabbits.
+A hare has longer legs and ears compared to a rabbit.

 Trivia Question: Are unicorns real or imaginary?